DevExpress/testcafe/docs/articles/documentation/continuous-integration/jenkins.md

 ## Step 2 - Fetch Test Code From a Repository

 This tutorial uses tests published in the [ci-integration-demo](https://github.com/VasilyStrelyaev/ci-integration-demo) GitHub repository.

-If you use a different version control system, search for a plugin that integrates it with Jenkins.
+> You can find plugins for other source control systems on the [Jenkins Plugins](https://plugins.jenkins.io/) website in the **Source code management** category.

 Open your project and choose **Configure** from the right pane.